tensara/tensara/README.md

 ### Database Setup

-You have two options for setting up the database:
+You have a few options for setting up the database:

 #### Option 1: Local PostgreSQL